farooqkz/chooj/README.md

  - Create an issue and report a bug
  - Open a Pull Request and implement some wanted feature or fix some bug
  - Donate to me with cryptocurrency or hardware(Contact me for any of those)
- - Tell others about Chooj
+ - Tell others about chooj
- - Idle in Chooj's Matrix room and help others when necessary
+ - Idle in chooj's Matrix room and help others when necessary
  - Solve one of the [issues](https://github.com/farooqkz/chooj/issues).
  - ...